AmmarAlzureiqi/zyumn.ai/README.md

 ## Overview

-zyumn.ai offers users a chance to interact with **simulations of random processes, fractals, and chaotic systems**.
+zyumn.ai offers users a chance to interact with **simulations of random processes, and chaotic systems**.
 The simulations are visually presented and enable users to experiment with parameters to see how they impact the underlying behavior of different models.
-Each simulation is designed to reveal how randomness, chaos, and fractal structures play a role in both natural and artificial systems.
+Each simulation is designed to reveal how randomness and chaos play a role in both natural and artificial systems.

 ### Simulations Featured